swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 ## Client

-Once we have both the Interface file and the server running in python, we create the client in Javascript, which will be a very basic application using the Bootstrap and Jquery framework for functionality and styles.
+Once we have the Interface file and the server running, we create the client in Javascript, which will be a very basic application using Bootstrap and Jquery.

-First of all we create a basic structure, for that we create the following directories and files:
+First of all we create a basic structure:

 ```
 css/          # app global css variables and theme